What is this medicine?

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take with food.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Do not stop taking this medicine suddenly except upon the advice of your doctor.
+Stopping this medicine too quickly may cause side effects or your condition may worsen.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.